ITensor/website/docs/cppv3/classes/qn.md

 * `.val(QName name) -> int`

-  Retrive the value of the quantum number with the given name.
+  Retrive the value of the quantum number with the given name (a string).
   If the QN has no quantum number with this name, returns 0.

 * `.mod(QName name) -> int`

-  Retrive the modulus of the quantum number with the given name.
+  Retrive the modulus of the quantum number with the given name (a string).
 If the QN has no quantum number with this name, returns 0.

 * `.num(QName name) -> QNum`